 - Starting The Achilles Tendon Injury Claims Process

-The Achilles tendon has a certain range of motion.
+The Achilles tendon is a strong cord made of fibres that connects your heel bone to the back of your calf.
 Flexing the foot beyond its typical range of motion, twisting the ankle or direct trauma to the area are the three most common causes of Achilles tendon injuries.
 The exact type of injury and its severity depends on the way the injury occurred and the force of the impact.